niss10/IS-698-FL-Project/README.md

 **Step 3: Run Centralized MLP and Federated Learning**

-- Open fedcollab_cml_fl.py in Google Colab.
+- Open fedcollab_cml_fl.ipynb in Google Colab.
 - Follow the instruction to install depenaciy and setup environment
 - Upload preprocessed_dataset.csv when prompted.
 - Run the notebook to: